NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 * :bangbang: Birds are brought to the surgery room in transport cages at least 30 minutes before the anesthesia process starts.
 * :bangbang: If more than one bird will undergo surgery then several animals can be brought from the aviary.
 Each needs to be in its own travel cage.
 Birds that are waiting for their surgery can be kept in the main lab space, the surgery room, or in an experiment room.
 The location and environment should be set to avoid distressing birds.
 * :bangbang: Animals are inspected visually and observed to assess their health.
 Only healthy animals will undergo surgery.
+* :bangbang: Water and food are removed 30 minutes before ansthesia induction.
+This prevents suffocation.
 ### Equipment and materials
 **The following equipment is arranged and checked:**
 * Anesthesia system: